Are you growing ‘long in the tooth’?

 Studies have shown that green tea reduces symptoms of gum disease including gum pocket depth, bleeding gums and attachment of gums to teeth.

 Green tea contains catechin (aka epigallocatechin gallate or EGCG) which is an antioxidant, anti-inflammatory and antimicrobial flavinoid.
-These are the properties that seems to make green tea effective at preventing gum disease.
+These are the properties that

 Green tea also helps prevent tooth decay, inhibits the development of oral cancer and freshens your breath!